The War Machines: Recovery of the missing episodes

+Critical reception

 In 2009, Patrick Mulkern of Radio Times praised the contemporary edge taken with The War Machines, though he wrote that the plot was "mechanical" with several improbabilities.
 DVD Talk's J. Doyle Wallis gave The War Machines three out of five stars, calling it "serviceable" with WOTAN and its henchmen lacking depth.
 Den of Geek also gave the story three stars, highlighting Hartnell's performance and opining that the story "holds up well", though there were some plot holes.

 Arnold T Blumburg of IGN rated the story 7 out of 10, noting that the concept had aged but it was entertaining.
 However, he criticised Dodo's departure and, while the serial did showcase Hartnell well, he sometimes seemed lost in the setting.
 The A.V.
 Club reviewer Christopher Bahn, on the other hand, described the plot as "pretty good if not a classic, with an appealing B-movie sensibility—this feels like a better, if equally cheaply made, version of the kind of movie featured on Mystery Science Theater 3000."
 However, he criticised the abrupt departure of Dodo.
 Johnathan Wilkins of Dreamwatch gave the serial a score of 9 out of 10, calling it "something of a forgotten masterpiece", mostly due to Hartnell's performance.
 However, he noted that the War Machines themselves were "too dull" and "boxy".
 In 2013, Ben Lawrence of The Daily Telegraph named The War Machines as one of the top ten Doctor Who stories set in the contemporary time.

+Writer Brian J. Robb noted that previous Doctor Who serials had been set either in historical periods on Earth, in the far future or on distant alien worlds, and that The War Machines was the first to be set in contemporary 1960s London.
+Robb regarded the story as significant for belatedly embracing the cultural impact of the Swinging Sixties.
+He praised the concept of WOTAN using telecommunications to threaten humanity at a time when domestic telephone lines were becoming commonplace, and considered the serial's strength to lie in connecting directly with the TV audience by placing menace in a familiar setting.
+This formula of using a contemporary Earth setting would, he noted, later be repeated in future serials of the Second and Third Doctors.
+Robb also noted that the theme of sentient machines rising up to subjugate humanity would become a popular trope, comparing The War Machines to later films such as Colossus: The Forbin Project (1970) and The Terminator (1984).

+Some critics have highlighted WOTAN's use of 1960s telecoms technology to create a network of thinking machines as forward-thinking.
+Writer Robert Smith considered that The War Machines posited a network of computers at a time when the development of ARPANET was still only being discussed, and that the serial anticipated the dominance of the Internet by 35 years.